-Microeconomics is the formal study of how individuals respond to incentives and how their repsonses influence social outcomes.
+Microeconomics is the formal study of how individuals respond to incentives and how those repsonses shape social outcomes.
 The principal themes of the course will be the theory of consumer and producer (firm) behavior, the equilibrium reached between these individuals when markets are perfectly competitive, and what happens when markets are imperfect, or fail entirely.
-This course emphasizes the development of the mathematical tools needed to reason carefully about incentives and necessitates a taste for long chains of reasoning (see below for prerequisites).
+The course emphasizes the development of the mathematical tools needed to reason carefully about incentives and necessitates a taste for long chains of reasoning (see below for prerequisites).

-What you will not get from this course is a laundry list of facts to memorize or recipies to follow.
+This course is not a laundry list of facts to memorize or recipies to follow.
 Rather, its purpose is to change the way you think.
-This will be done by posing questions whose answers will challenge your intuition.
-What will be important is not just recording the answers but understanding the reasoning process by which one arrives at them.
-It is the reasoning process rather than the answer itself that you should absorb.
+This will be accomplished by posing questions whose answers will challenge your intuition.
+What will be important is not merely recording the answers but understanding the reasoning process by which one arrives at them.

-The course requires that you perform some computations and these will take practice.
-The computations by themselves are unimportant but are useful at various points to convince yourself of things that you might at first disbelieve.
-To get practice at these things there will be regular homework assignments as well as recitation sessions.
-In the recitation sessions, the TA will cover problems from a file or review problems posted on CANVAS (which I will announce in class or via e-mail).
-The problems in each session are selected to mirror those on the homeworks.
+The course requires that you perform some computations that by themselves, are unimportant, but are useful to convince yourself of things that you might at first disbelieve.
+Weekly homework assignments will allow one to get practice at these things.

+In the recitation sessions, the TA will cover problems from a file of review problems (ReviewProb.pdf) posted on CANVAS (which I will announce in class or via e-mail).
+The problems for each session are selected to mirror those on the homeworks.
 The answers to each of the review problems are included.
 The review sessions are for practice at the problems.
 Larger questions about relevance of the course to this and that should be addressed to me.
 Some, but not all, of the problems are of the cookbook variety.
 The non-cookbook problems are designed to tax your reasoning faculties rather than ability to pattern match.

 This class is not a spectator sport.
-Simply inspecting the answer to a problem or following the reasoning is insufficient; one needs to attempt problems and try to work through difficulties on one's own before turning to the solution.
+Inspecting the answer to a problem or following the reasoning of another is simply insufficient; one needs to attempt problems and work through these difficulties on one's own before turning to the solution.
 If thinking were easy, everyone would be doing it.